otrv4/otrv4/otrv4.md

   return R, decide_between_chain_keys(Ca, Cb)
 ```

-### Rotating ECDH keys and mix key as sender
+### Rotating ECDH keys and brace key as sender

 Before sending the first reply (i.e. a new message considering a previous
-message has been received) the sender will rotate their ECDH keys and mix key.
+message has been received) the sender will rotate their ECDH keys and brace key.
 This is for the computation of `K` (see "Deriving Double Ratchet Keys").
 The
 following data messages will advertise a new ratchet id as `i + 1`. // TODO:
 put link